-That is why it is important that we write robust batch jobs that provide the correct output, are fault tolerant, and are as fast as possible.
-Spring Batch can help us to achieve these goals.
+That's why it is important to write robust batch jobs that provide the correct output, are fault tolerant, and are as fast as possible.
+Spring Batch can help you to achieve these goals.

 Let's start by defining the term batch job.

 What Is a Batch Job?